Costa Rica Last Minute Cruise Deals (2023): Last Minute Cruises to Costa Rica - Cruise Critic

-Popular Costa Rica cruises often sail to Cozumel, Fort Lauderdale (Port Everglades), Belize City, Colon (Cristobal) and Fuerte Amador (Balboa) during their cruise itinerary.
-Costa Rica cruises could leave from Fort Lauderdale, Florida and the East Coast.
-Most commonly, Costa Rica cruises sail for 10-14 Days days.
+Popular Costa Rica cruises often sail to Barbados, Cozumel, Antigua, Belize City and Colon (Cristobal) during their cruise itinerary.
+Costa Rica cruises could leave from Vancouver, Florida, the East Coast, the West Coast and California.
+Most commonly, Costa Rica cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.